Nona the Ninth: Plot

 Nona, housed in the body of Harrowhark, awakens on an unknown planet.
 Harrow, along with the cavalier Pyrrha in the Lyctor Gideon's body, was rescued by Camilla and Palamedes (who now share a body) from the River at the end of Harrow the Ninth.
 Camilla and Palamedes are unable to determine Nona's true identity but believe she is either Gideon or Harrow.
-Nona displays several magical abilities: she heals faster than a Lyctor, understands any language (including body language).
+Nona displays several magical abilities, including healing faster than a Lyctor and intuitively understanding any language (including body language).

 Nona works as a teacher's assistant at a school where she befriends local kids.
 She, Camilla, Palamedes, Pyrrha, and Coronabeth Tridentarius (now called "Crown") are together working as a cell of the Blood of Eden (BoE) rebel group.
 The cell reports to We Suffer, who controls a BoE faction seeking to negotiate with the Nine Houses, with the secret objective of gathering the necessary materials to open the Locked Tomb.
 We Suffer's faction is in conflict with the militant, anti-negotiation "Merv Wing," commanded by Unjust Hope, which publicly immolates anyone suspected of being necromantic.

 The Empire's military branch has largely abandoned the planet following the arrival of Resurrection Beast Number 7, Varun.
 Varun is "periscoping"—it is projecting a spirit-image of itself as a prelude to full materialization.
 This drives any necromancer insane, except for those protected by being in non-necromantic bodies.
 For this reason, Judith Deuteros, Heir to the Second House and a BoE captive, is an incoherent vessel for Varun to speak through.
 Only Nona can understand its screams, and it seems to know her, calling her a "green thing."

 Ianthe Tridentarius arrives onworld looking for the Sixth House, which has deserted from the Nine Houses following the testimony of its leader (Palamedes) and instructions left by its Lyctor (Cassiopeia).
 Ianthe pilots the dead body of her cavalier Naberius to avoid being driven mad by Varun, and demands all House citizens turn themselves in.
 Crown goes to meet her, pretending to be seeking asylum for Judith, while Pyrrha also appears in the guise of the Lyctor Gideon.
 Having seen the inside of the barracks, Pyrrha is able to provide BoE key intel via a bug hidden on Judith, using coded words previously arranged with the others.

 Camilla and Palamedes arrive at the barracks with Nona pretending to be Harrow.
 Manipulating Ianthe in order to touch her, Palamedes takes control of Naberius' body.
 The groups proceeds to find Gideon Nav's body, who initially pretends to be dead, only to reveal that her soul, or part of it (or a version of it) is in fact animating the now-invulnerable corpse.
 She calls herself Prince Kiriona, Heir to the Nine Houses.